agmcarthur/Biochem-3BP3/Lab_5_Linux/README.md

 ssh -l biochem3bp3 uppsala.mcmaster.ca
 ```

-> Note: uppsala.mcmaster.ca is behind the McMaster firewall and requires VPN to connect from off campus or from the MacSecure wireless network.
+> Note: uppsala.mcmaster.ca is behind the McMaster firewall and requires VPN to connect from off campus or from the MacSecure wireless network , https://www.mcmaster.ca/uts/network/vpn/

 To logout of the course server: